korridor/laravel-model-validation-rules/readme.md

 **Advantages**
  - The rule can be easily extended with the Eloquent builder. (scopes etc.)
- - Softdeletes are working out of the box.
+ - Soft deletes are working out of the box.
  - Logic implemented into the models work in the validation as well. (multi tenancy system, etc.)

 ## Installation